 The smirk on his face deepened and he gave a knowing glance to Ben.
 “Well, we didn’t really get to talk much, you know?
 I mean, about the little things.
 Big things, sure, but semantics, not so much before she had to suddenly rush out like a modern-day Cinderella.”

-He stood to replace the passport securely in his back pocket and he noticed my confused look.
-Were we talking about a one night stand here who wanted more?
+He stood and replaced the passport securely in his back pocket, snug against his ass, and he noticed my confused look.
+Were we talking about a one night stand here or a few weeks, what?
 I didn’t get to ask anything about it before he cut me off.

 “I would like to… get to know her a little more, you know?
 So, if you have a way to contact her…?
 The number and address I found when I searched online seemed like an old Tacoma one.”

 Ben and I had the same expression and we looked at each other quizzically.
 Tacoma?
-Kelly had never lived in Tacoma in all the time I had known her.
-Rhys continued,
+Kelly had never lived in Tacoma in all the years I had known her.
+Rhys continued.

 “It took me a while to realize it must have been the wrong one.
 I never realized how many Kelly Jones there would be in Seattle.”
-He gave a wide smile and ruffled his hair, looking between Ben and I. Kelly left her passport in this guy’s hotel room after a few days together, but didn’t talk about how to contact each other?
+His wide smile continued and he ruffled his hair, looking between Ben and I. Kelly left her passport in this guy’s hotel room after a few days together, but didn’t talk about how to contact each other?
 Not even an email?

 “Anyway, just her mailing address would be great.
 I’ll send it to her, and put a letter inside.”